R-Gaurav/r-gaurav.github.io/_posts/2020-05-08-From-Spiking-Neurons-To-Artificial-Neurons.md

     ax.set_ylabel("Spike")
 ```

 What about plotting neuron's membrane potential $$V(t)$$?
-Let us plot them too for a better understanding.
+Let us plot it too for a better understanding.

 ```python